 Just put on some music and dance it out for a while to break up the day.
 Do some dances that include the whole class like the Chicken Dance, Macarena or line dancing.

-Read a Halloween Book
+Read a Halloween story

 There are so many great Halloween stories out there and older students love picture books (even though they like to pretend they don’t.
 Pick up a collection of picture books and teach some basic comprehension strategies using them.
 Check out this post by Little Teacher Wife to get more ideas for books that you can use to teach English skills with picture books.